Frank Little (unionist): Lynching

-Effects of Little's Lynching
+Effects

 Little's assassination gained national attention and was widely spread throughout the community of the Industrial Workers of the World (IWW).
 In the wake of the news, reporters awaited on Bill Haywood, the founding member of the IWW, and what he had to say regarding the lynching.
 Haywood wrote an editorial for Solidarity the same day as Frank's death, stating that Frank was murdered for taking part in the strike at Butte, Montana.
 Haywood goes on to say, "The tragic, brutal death of Frank Little will unite the working forces of this country against the masters of bread.
 He has not died in vain, and with his blood will be written the abolition of the wage system."
 Bill Haywood used Little's death as an advancement for the IWW to gain popularity and strengthen the loyalty amongst members.
 In addition, Bill Haywood felt Little's body should be buried in Butte, where his grave would promote positive propaganda for the IWW and be safe from mobs.
 For the time following Little's death, IWW members shouted, "We never forget!" as a rally cry in honor of Little.